 The bulls that die in Pamplona are not the only animals used.
 Imagine the horses at the bullfights, they are exposed to a lot of stress.
 Think of the oxes that run with the bulls every morning.
 And after every run, the public can enjoy themselves with young cows in the arena, which is very stressful for the cows.

 Every year thousands of tourists from Spain, but also from other countries like the United States, Australia, United Kingdom, etc, travel to Pamplona to join the runs.
-Unfortunately a lot of tourists do not know that the bulls will be killed.
-So CAS is circulating a video, made by the Spanish Platform La Tortura no es Cultura (CAS is part of this platform).
-It calls tourists not to participate in the bullruns and to be aware of the fact that they contribute to animal suffering.
-You can watch the video here.
-The video was shared throughout the media in Europe, North America and Asia to end this bloody spectacle.
+Unfortunately, many tourists do not know that the bulls are to be killed.
+CAS asks tourists not to go to the bullruns of Pamplona and not to support and sustain bullfighting.
+CAS international protested against the bullruns in Amsterdam the day before the running of the bulls started.

-The cruel festivities in Pamplona have ended now, and we will continue with our work to prevent that they take place again next year.
-Before the start of the Pamplona feasts we protesten in the city centre of Amsterdam.
+The cruel festivities in Pamplona have ended now, but they are only one of the 17,800 cruel festivities with bulls that take place in Spain every year.
 Pamplona is the best known festivity with bulls in Spain, and it gets a lot of coverage in the media.
 Every day we can read messages of people that got wounded during the runs.
 Or about the sexual violence that took place in Pamplona.
 But very little has been written about the fate of the bulls.
 Pamplona is just the tip of the iceberg.
-Pamplona is just one of the 17,000 festivities in Spain in which animals are maltreated and/or killed for the entertainment of people.
 There is so much work to do, for this reason CAS goes on to put an end to all this animal suffering.
-Please keep an eye on our website for more news and protest against these festivities with animals in Spain and other countries.

 Help the bulls and horses!
 Become a sponsor or make a donation.